larissalmaguiar/SUS-PLCP/README.md

 # SUS
-SUS is vector with the length of all shortest unique substring that begin in i.
-In this algorithm there are, beyond the traditional way, other ways of building it.
+SUS is an array that stores the length of all Shortest Unique Substring that begin in index i of a string.
+In this algorithm there are, beyond the traditional way, other ways of building SUS.
 ## Build requirements

 An ANSI C Compiler (e.g. GNU GCC)